NPException/playdate-app-template/README.md

 bb build-release
 ```

-This will build the project and pack everything up into a zip file in a `builds` subdirectory.
+This will build the project and pack everything up into a `.pdx.zip` file in a `builds` subdirectory.

 ### Build config